Bread Dad

 • You can also try using baking parchment paper to line your bread pan if you have a problem with the chocolate chips sticking to the bottom of the bread pan.
 Baking parchment paper will also help you to avoid disturbing (smudging) any warm/soft chocolate chips on top of the bread when you lift the whole wheat banana bread from the bread pan.

 • If you use baking parchment paper, you can sprinkle some mini chocolate chips on top of the banana bread batter for an even more chocolaty appearance.
-The baking parchment paper enables you to remove the whole wheat banana bread from the bread pan without touching the top of the finished banana bread (thus less potential “smudging” of any warm chocolate chips on top of the finished banana bread).
+Baking parchment paper enables you to lift the whole wheat banana bread from the bread pan without touching the top of the finished banana bread (thus less potential “smudging” of any warm chocolate chips on top of the finished banana bread).

 • In addition, you should always try to use relatively fresh baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
 Old & hard baking soda/powder may lead to the rising problems and/or leave small bitter clumps in your whole wheat banana bread.